500 home run club

 Babe Ruth was the first player to reach 500 home runs and set a career home run mark of 714 that stood until 1974.

 In Major League Baseball (MLB), the 500 home run club is a group of batters who have hit 500 or more regular-season home runs in their careers.
 There are twenty-eight players who are members of the 500 home run club.
 Seven 500 home run club members—Hank Aaron, Willie Mays, Eddie Murray, Rafael Palmeiro, Albert Pujols, Alex Rodriguez and Miguel Cabrera—are also members of the 3,000 hit club.

 In the past, membership in the 500 home run club was a guarantee of eventual entry into the Baseball Hall of Fame, although some believe the milestone has become less meaningful in recent years and many members have not been enshrined in Cooperstown.

 All 15 players who became members of the 500 home run club between 1929 and 1996 are members of the Hall of Fame.
 Of the 11 players who made the 500 homer club between 1999 and 2015 who are Hall of Fame eligible, only four have been enshrined in Cooperstown.
 Seven eligible club members—Barry Bonds, Alex Rodriguez, Mark McGwire, Palmeiro, Manny Ramirez, Gary Sheffield and Sammy Sosa—have not been elected to the Hall.
-Bonds is one of only four members in the 700 home run club and Rodriguez and Sosa are members of the 600 homer club, all of whose other members are Hall of Famers except for the recently retired Albert Pujols, who hit 703 career home runs and is not eligible until 2027.
+Bonds is one of only four members in the 700 home run club and Rodriguez and Sosa are members of the 600 home run club, all of whose other members are Hall of Famers except for Albert Pujols, who hit 703 career home runs and is not eligible until 2028.